sbrauer/Audrey/docs/source/index.rst

 facilities <http://docs.pylonsproject.org/projects/pyramid/en/1.4-branch/narr/security.html>`_.

 .. warning::
-   Audrey is currently in the pre-alpha development stage.
-   The API is subject to change.
+   Audrey is a pet project serving as a playground to explore some ideas.
+Too soon to tell whether it will mature or not.

 .. toctree::
    :maxdepth: 3